airone01/inshelves/README.md

+> [!IMPORTANT]
+> **This project has been abandonned**.
+I stop working on my projects mostly because of studies and other work.
+> Too much work.

 # Inshelves

-I'm pretty disapointed at Steam all the videogame clients and stores, so I decided to make mine.
+I'm pretty disapointed in Steam, all the videogame clients and stores, so I decided to make mine.

 ## Current state